128technology/docs/docs/cc_fips_software_upgrades.md

 1. Log in to the local serial console as the root user

-2. nter the following to gracefully shut down SSR service:
+2. Enter the following to gracefully shut down SSR service:

  `systemctl stop 128T`